romunro/spigot-docker/README.md

 # Minecraft Spigot server Docker Image
 ## What is it?
 A Docker image with which you can easily set up a dockerized version of a Spigot Minecraft server.
-You can choose between a openJDK flavour of 8 or 11, latest in 11.
+You can choose between a openJDK flavour of 8 or 16, latest is in 16.
+This means you can setup a Spigot Minecraft server with the lastest version of Minecraft, which requires Java 16 or higher.

 ## Enviroment Tables
 There are several enviroment varbiables which can be altered.

 ### MINECRAFT_VERSION
-`MINECRAFT_VERSION` is default set to `1.16.3`, because this is the latest version of Minecraft as of writing this image.
-During the install of the server a version file will be writen to the `MINECRAFT_HOME` directory.
+`MINECRAFT_VERSION` is default set to `latest`.
+This will use the latest (stable) version of Minecraft to build your Spigot server.
+During the install of the server a version file will be written to the `MINECRAFT_HOME` directory.
 This is used to determine if there is a diffrence between `MINECRAFT_VERSION` (set by the user) and the version of the server installed.
 This variable can be changed to the desired version of the Minecraft.

 ### MINECRAFT_EULA
 Set standard to `false`. `MINECRAFT_EULA` has to be set to `true` by the user to be able to start the server.